Ol' Rip the Horned Toad: Death and controversy

-Soon after his national tour, Ol' Rip died of pneumonia on January 19, 1929.
-After Ol' Rip's death, the specimen was kept in a tiny satin-lined casket, provided by the National Casket Company, and displayed in the lobby of the new Eastland courthouse.
+Soon after his national tour, Old Rip died of pneumonia on January 19, 1929.
+After Old Rip's death, the specimen was kept in a tiny velvet-lined casket, provided by the National Casket Company, and displayed in the lobby of the new Eastland courthouse.

-Decades later, in September 1961, Ol' Rip briefly disappeared from the museum exhibit, and a ransom note demanded for his return.
+Decades later, in September 1961, Old Rip briefly disappeared from the museum exhibit, and a ransom note demanded for his return.
 After a city-wide search, the specimen was recovered.
 A year later, in 1962, John Connally visited the courthouse while running for governor of Texas for a publicity event.
 An impetuous Connally lifted the embalmed creature by its hind leg which abruptly detached.

 In 1972, Rip's body was again stolen.
 Soon after, the City of Eastland claimed they had somehow "found" the stolen specimen and returned the object to exhibition.
 However, museum visitors noted the "recovered" toad now inexplicably had four feet, while the original specimen only had three feet, presumably due to the earlier 1962 incident with John Connally.

 In 1976, an anonymous letter was sent to newspapers claiming the original, three-footed specimen was still in the thief's possession, and the City of Eastland had replaced the original specimen with a fake.
 Angry that "the city of Eastland was building its future around a dried-up horned frog", the letter-writer offered to pay to anyone who could prove the toad in the courthouse was truly Ol' Rip.

 Legacy and influence

-In 1955, Looney Tunes writer Michael Maltese was inspired by the story of Ol' Rip to write an animated theatrical short entitled One Froggy Evening.
+In 1955, Looney Tunes writer Michael Maltese was inspired by the story of Old Rip to write an animated theatrical short entitled One Froggy Evening.
 In the cartoon, a construction worker demolishing a building finds an 1892 time capsule inside a cornerstone.
 The capsule contains a living frog, retroactively named Michigan J. Frog years later, which is able to sing Tin Pan Alley songs such as "Hello!
 Ma Baby" and "I'm Just Wild About Harry".

-Ol' Rip's story was told in the 2004 documentary short ToadSpotting: The Legend of Old Rip.
+Old Rip's story was told in the 2004 documentary short ToadSpotting: The Legend of Old Rip.